Costa Rica's fungi. Most don't have names yet.

 Locally harvested edible species

 Ticos in rural areas know which local fungi are edible and harvest them seasonally.
-Kevin's neighbors collect specific species from the farm forest after rain — knowledge that isn't written anywhere.
+My neighbors collect specific species from the farm forest after rain — knowledge that isn't written anywhere.
 A conversation with the right neighbor teaches more than any field guide.

 Best locations for tropical mycology